The Simple LFO is a… simple LFO module for your Eurorack system.

 To address either one LED or the other, the polarity has to be reversed.
 For example, if pin #1 is positive and pin #2 is negative, the first LED is lit.
 If you reverse the voltage (pin #1 negative and pin #2 positive), the second LED is lit.

-You can use a plain LED instead, and place it in any polarity you want, but it will be lit on only one excursion (either positive or negative) of the selected waveform.
+You can use a regular LED instead, and place it in any polarity you want, but it will be lit on only one excursion (either positive or negative) of the selected waveform.

 About the diodes D2 and D3